 To give an intuition to the above, we can draft the steps as: given a mining objective $\left<f,y\right>\in \objectives$, it holds that \big(the first equality is because $\verify(\objectives, ek, x, y, z)$ is actually the function $\eval_{\left<f,y\right>}(\objectives, ek, x) == f(x)$ for all $\left<f,y\right>$\big).
 Thus if $f$ is not preimage resistant, then $\verify$ is inversable.

-\begin{discussion} From all that we have shown above, it stem that there are two options for designing proof of useful work system (under the restrictions that were discussed above): \begin{itemize} \item REMS in which block creation depends of the successful solution of user-uploaded mining objectives.
-In this case, we have from Claim~\ref{claim::weightsOfMiningObjectives} and Corollary~\ref{corollary:difficultyKnown} that for any $\left<f',y'\right>\in\objectives$, And that the system should know to adjust the odds of block creation according to the amounts $\comp{\left<f,y\right>}$ for \textbf{all} mining objectives that a user may upload to the system.
+From all that we have shown above, it stems that when designing a proof of useful work system, the designer should decide on whether block creation depends on solving mining objectives.

+If mining a block does depend on solving mining objectives, then from Claim~\ref{claim::weightsOfMiningObjectives} we get that for any $\left<f',y'\right>\in\objectives$, And that the system should know how to adjust the odds of block creation according to the amounts $\comp{\left<f,y\right>}$ for all mining objectives that a user may upload to the system.
 For instance, if the system allows to upload both instances of $\textrm{SHA}256$ and $\textrm{MD}5$, then the amount of computations needed for a pair $\left<\textrm{SHA}256,y\right>$ and $\left<\textrm{MD}5,z\right>$ should be known for any $y,z\in\{0,1\}^{256}$.
 This is a very harsh restriction for a system designer.